From smoked beer and Christmas markets to snow-coated medieval towns - these are Europe’s best cities to visit in winter months...

 From late November, you can see the O’Connell Street Christmas tree aglow, as you wander to one of Dublin’s 750 pubs, like The Confession Box.
-If you’re an Irish music fan, you don’t want to miss Temple Bar during TradFest (January 24-28, 2018).
+If you’re an Irish music fan, you don’t want to miss Temple Bar during TradFest, which usually takes place in January.

 Tourists visit Sardinia in hordes during the summer to crowd its fantastic beaches.
 But Cagliari, Sardinia's capital, is increasingly becoming a tourist destination all year round.